EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 - Mar 6 2019.
 Sean.
 Stan 2.19 release?
 - Mar 7 2019.
 Sebastian.
 Support for threading PR with all the work requested?
 - Mar 7 2019.
 Sebastian.
 Decision process on threading PR if this requires a full major new version number?
+- Mar 14 2019.
+Ben.
+Making it easier to compile R and R packages

 ### Open Discussion Topics